MartinBraquet/llm/README.md

 - Training: on 16-vCPU GPU with 20GB RAM
   - Time: 5 min
   - Cost: $0.2 on runpod
+  - We let it overfit ("learning" the book)

 Once trained, we can use it to generate text.
 Here is an example for the input "And now here is my secret":